 I have a horrible secret to confess.
 Although I love bodice rippers and old-school historicals, I have only finished one Kathleen E. Woodiwiss novel.
 Why is this?
 I can’t really say.
 Maybe my ADHD requires shorter paragraphs for me to pay attention to, but I will keep on trying.

 I did read Shanna in 2022 and found it, for the most part, a solid read.
-I aim to read The Flame and the Flower soon one day!
+I aim to read The Flame and the Flower soon!

 Legacy and Death